remivalade/MintMyMood/docs/sprint_plan.md

 ---

-## 📋 Daily Standup Template
+## 📋 Progress Tracking

-Each day, track:
+Track regularly:
-- [ ] What did I complete yesterday?
+- [ ] What have I completed?
-- [ ] What will I work on today?
+- [ ] What am I working on now?
 - [ ] Any blockers?
 - [ ] Any decisions needed?